MathMagic

 MathMagic is a mathematical WYSIWYG equation editor.

 History

 In June 2012, "MathMagic Lite Edition" was introduced for macOS platforms, with some limited features.

 In 2013, Adobe bundled a custom version of MathMagic to Adobe Captivate 7 for both macOS and Windows.

 In September 2014, "MathMagic Lite for Windows" was released.

 In 2022, the 64-bit versions of MathMagic for macOS were released in Universal binary format for both Intel Macs and M1 Apple silicon Macs.

 Features

-MathMagic supports MathML, LaTeX, Plain TeX, SVG, MathType equations, and others.
+MathMagic supports MathML, LaTeX, Plain TeX, PDF, SVG, MathType equations, Equation to Speech, and others.